supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_PREREQUISITES.md

  1. Select **Refresh** until **WIN-xxxx**  name appears.

     >**Note:** This could take a few minutes.

+ 1. In the Search bar of the Azure portal, type *Log Analytics workspaces*, then select the same service name.

+ 1. Click on **create**

+ 1. Select **rg-defender** for the Resource group drop down.

+ 1. Enter *RG-Defender* and select **Ok**.

+ 1. For the Name, enter **uniquenameDefender**

+ 1. Select **Review + Create**.

+ 1. Once the workspace validation has passed, select **Create**.
+Wait for the new workspace to be provisioned, this may take a few minutes.

- 1. In the Search bar of the Azure portal, type **Sentinel**, then select **Microsoft Sentinel**.
+ 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

+ 1. Click on + Create.

+ 1. Next, In Add Microsoft Sentinel to a workspace page.

+ 1. Select your existing workspace that was created in the previous lab, then select **Add**.
+This could take a few minutes.

- 1. Select your Microsoft Sentinel Workspace you created earlier.
+ 1. Select your Microsoft Sentinel Workspace you created.

  1. Go to content hub and search for **Windows Security Events** and click on install.
 Then go to data connector page and refresh you should find  **Windows Security Events     via AMA**